 - If suitable, large varicose veins can be treated by Endovenous Laser during the pregnancy, if symptoms warrant treatment.

 All vein treatments at Crows Nest Cosmetic & Vein Clinic are non-surgical, require no time off work or time away from family, no stitches and no hospital stay!
 The vein treatments are a walk in-walk out procedure.
-Dr Roberts is one of Australia’s most experienced Phlebologists and is nationally recognised for his expertise.
-If you could like a consultation with Dr Roberts please phone the Crows Nest Cosmetic & Vein Clinic on 02 9906 1555 (First consultation is covered by Medicare).
+Dr Nicole James is one of Australia’s most experienced Phlebologists.
+If you could like a consultation with Dr Nicole James please phone the Crows Nest Cosmetic & Vein Clinic on 02 9906 1555 (First consultation is covered by Medicare).
 For more information on our vein procedures please click here.